 We seek out menus from restaurants, bars and saloons, cafes, diners, drive-ins, nightclubs and hotels that have been languishing in storage, in the hands of private collectors or institutions.
 Some are damaged, so we both physically and digitally repair the wear and tear of time.
 We get rid of coffee and gravy stains, erase creases and repair paper tears.
 Some menus are repaired by professional art restorers and others are cleaned up by talented digital artists.
 Not too much.
 We want them to show their age – it is part of their charm.

 We use beautifully textured art paper for our menus and diner signs.
 We use only archival inks and are lucky to have the expertise of the most experienced and talented printers in New York to ensure the highest quality of our finished prints.
-The rest of our range – mugs, tees, aprons are also manufactured in the USA.
+The rest of our range – mugs, pillows, coasters and place-mats are also all printed in the USA.

 We think Cool Culinaria products will bring back memories for some and be conversation starters for others.
 However, for everyone, they are a reminder of the fabled history of dining out and of artwork that deserves to be appreciated and recognized.